Microscopic optical potentials from a Greens function approach: Results and Discussions

-We need to define now the couplings of the incoming neutron with each one of the excited states of $^{25}$Mg.
-We will first assume that the coupling matrix (\ref{eq:coupl_pot}) is diagonal.
-The coupling potentials $U_{0i}(r)$ connecting the ground state to each excited state $i$ are taken to be a central real volume Woods-Saxon with the same radius and diffuseness as $U_{00}(r)$, but with a depth adjusted to reproduce the binding energy of each state.
-These couplings are then multiplied by a coupling strength taken to be the spectroscopic amplitude (overlap) $S_i$ of the corresponding state with the ground state of $^{24}$Mg.
+We now define the couplings of the incoming neutron with each one of the excited states of $^{25}$Mg.
+We first assume that the coupling matrix (\ref{eq:coupl_pot}) is diagonal.
+The coupling potentials $U_{0i}(r)$ connecting the ground state to each excited state $i$ are taken to be of central real volume Woods-Saxon shape with the same radius and diffuseness as $U_{00}(r)$, but with a depth adjusted to reproduce the binding energy of each state.
+This choice of the coupling potential practically models each level $i$ as a single-particle state created by a mean field.
+These coupling potentials are then multiplied by a coupling strength taken to be the spectroscopic amplitude (overlap) $S_i$ of the corresponding state with the ground state of $^{24}$Mg.
 We then obtain an $l$-dependent OP, with the following radial part

 where $\ell_i$ is the orbital angular momentum of the state $i$, and

 is the radial part of the Green's function (\ref{eq:Lehman_Wronskian}).
 The couplings being central, scattering partial waves only couple to $^{25}$Mg states with the same angular momentum.
 Since the shell model calculation used here includes the \textit{p}, \textit{sd} and \textit{pf} shells, only the $\ell=0,1,2,$ and $3$ partial waves are involved in the calculation of the dynamic polarization potential.